UPTOWN THERAPY MPLS

 Picture

 ISDP favors this schematic for directing the behavioral as well as interventional material within the immediate moment and moments of the session as they are produced in the here and now.
-The triangle of conflict represents the dynamic, intrapsychic [the movement of the individual's mind internally] flow of the client's unconscious material.
-The triangle of people is meant to pictorially represent the basic reality that within the therapist-client relationship there are three main relational components, or active conscious and unconscious relationships.
-The client draws from these relationships: e.g. the therapist "T," past persons "P," and current persons "C." The client may respond utilizing the "triangle of conflict" when the therapist's attempts an interaction with the client based off of one of the behavioral patterns that the client normally engages with of the components in the "triangle of persons," i.e. a "T," "P" or "C" person.
+The triangle of conflict represents the dynamic flow of the client's unconscious material.
+The triangle of person is meant to pictorially represent the basic reality that the therapist-client relationship.

 For example: If the therapist requests information about the client's presenting concern, let's say, "general depression," and the client talks about how they have not been able to "get to work on time" then this could be a defensive, or "D" response.
 The D response is meant to block the feelings, or "F" response, associated with the actual depressive feelings.
 If the client was able to answer the question about their depressive feelings then there may have been a chance for processing the emotions.
 However, the D response by the client instead wards off anxiety, and is an "A" response, in the triangle.